-A veteran recounts his experience with the WGF's Veterans Writing Project.
+A veteran recounts his experience with the Writers Guild Foundation's Veterans Writing Project.

 In our individual groups, our mentors assessed where we were in our writing careers.
 The experience level ranged greatly.
 In my group, one person had a finished screenplay that he was polishing up, one had a play she wrote and wanted to turn into a screenplay, one had a web series she wanted to turn into a TV show, one had a book that she wanted to turn into a screenplay, one had an idea for an anime series, and I had just an idea for a screenplay.

-The year-long program has become so popular that they are now starting a new one every six months.
+The yearlong program has become so popular that the Writers Guild Foundation is now starting a new one every six months.
 I should also mention that included in the program is a free one-year subscription to Final Draft 9, the preferred screenwriting software in the film and TV industry.
-To apply and find out more information, go to:
+To apply and find out more information, go to The Veterans Project webpage.

-Trevor Scott is a former U.S. Army Infantryman, serving tours in Iraq and Afghanistan with the 101st Airborne Division.
+Trevor Scott is a former U.S. Army infantryman, serving tours in Iraq and Afghanistan with the 101st Airborne Division.
 He is now an actor and writer based in Los Angeles.
-He recently wrote and performed an original piece at the legendary Geffen Playhouse in Westwood, Los Angeles.
+He recently wrote and performed an original piece at the legendary Geffen Playhouse in Westwood.
 He has also appeared in numerous films and TV shows.
-You can find out more about him at www.TrevorLanceScott.com.